 The numbers in brackets after the word properties represents the row number in the table.
 How did I figure that out?
 The information is in the event log, it’s just not obvious at first glance.
 Notice the fields in the screenshot below named Param1 through Param7.
 I mentioned earlier that the data is contained in an array.
 The rows in an array each have a number ofr an “index”.
 The data in the array can be accessed if what number row the data is in.
 The index in an array always starts with zero, so the array index for our data is 0-6 and that index represents Param1 through Param7.

-If you’re having any issues following along, I have saved all the code as a function called Get-RestartInfo which you can download from my GitHub repo.
+If you’re having any issues following along, I have saved all the code as a function called Get-RestartInfo on my GitHub repo which simplifies retrieving PowerShell reboot history from one or multiple computers.
 The function uses the same code in this article plus a few extra bits to provide help information.
 To run the function, you load it into memory and then call the function like this:

 The output in now listed in sequential order by date.
 Those extra event id’s help tell a story about what happened and how long restarts took to complete.
 This is also a good time to mention that sometimes there is too much data to show in a PowerShell console.
 When those situations come about, you can use Out-Gridview to get a better view of your data.